AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-program-status.md

 >[!CAUTION]
 >
 >Changing the program status in an engagement program will automatically add them into the first stream.
-They&nbsp;will begin receiving content.
+They will begin receiving content.

 ## Usage {#usage}